 - Promotion of aerospace operational safety and mishap prevention

-The Aerospace Medicine Fellowship Program has received full accreditation by the Accreditation Council for Graduate Medical Education (ACGME).
+The Aerospace Medicine Fellowship Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).